huggingface/chat-ui/PRIVACY.md

 ## Privacy

-In this `v0` of HuggingChat, we only store messages to display them to the user, not for any other usage (including for research or model training purposes).
+> Last updated: April 28, 2023

-Please note that in `v0`, users are not authenticated in any way, i.e. this app doesn't have access to your HF user account even if you're logged in to huggingface.co.
+In this `v0.1` of HuggingChat, users are not authenticated in any way, i.e. this app doesn't have access to your HF user account even if you're logged in to huggingface.co.
 The app is only using an anonymous session cookie. ❗️ Warning ❗️ this means if you switch browsers or clear cookies, you will currently lose your conversations.

-In a future version, we are considering exposing a setting for users to share their conversations with the model authors (here OpenAssistant) to improve their training data and their model over time.
-In other terms, model authors are the custodians of the data collected by their model, even if it's hosted on our platform.
+By default, your conversations are shared with the model's authors (for the `v0.1` model, to <a target="_blank" href="https://open-assistant.io/dashboard">Open Assistant</a>) to improve their training data and model over time.
+Model authors are the custodians of the data collected by their model, even if it's hosted on our platform.

+If you disable data sharing in your settings, your conversations will not be used for any downstream usage (including for research or model training purposes), and they will only be stored to let you access past conversations.
+You can click on the Delete icon to delete any past conversation at any moment.

 🗓 Please also consult huggingface.co's main privacy policy at https://huggingface.co/privacy.
 To exercise any of your legal privacy rights, please send an email to privacy@huggingface.co.